Jogi (2022 film)

 Jogi is a 2022 Indian Hindi-language period drama film directed by Ali Abbas Zafar and co-written by Sukhmani Sadana.
-It was released on Netflix on 16 September 2022 and centres on the 1984 anti-Sikh riots, with a cast including Diljit Dosanjh, Kumud Mishra, Mohammed Zeeshan Ayyub, Hiten Tejwani and Amyra Dastur.
+It was released on Netflix on 16 September 2022 and is set amidst the backdrop of the 1984 anti-Sikh riots, with a cast including Diljit Dosanjh, Kumud Mishra, Mohammed Zeeshan Ayyub, Hiten Tejwani and Amyra Dastur.

-Upon the release on Netflix, it received mixed-to-positive reviews from the critics, with praise for the performances (especially of Ayyub's, Mishra's and Dosanjh's), direction, cinematography, background score, editing, production design, and themes.
+Upon its release on Netflix, Jogi received mixed reviews from critics, with praise for the performances (especially of Ayyub's, Mishra's and Dosanjh's), direction, cinematography, background score, editing, production design, and themes.
 However, the screenplay and depiction of the 1984 anti-Sikh riots received a polarizing response.

 Plot

 The film is set in Delhi's eastside neighbourhood of Trilokpuri, and depicts a three-day period in the immediate aftermath of the assassination of Prime Minister Indira Gandhi on 31 October 1984, four months after Operation Blue Star.
 In the film, stories of the fictional characters centre on the 1984 anti-Sikh riots.
-It's a usual routine morning for Jogi's traditional working class Sikh family of three generations.The children get ready for school, women fry parathas, and elders and men sit around the table and make jokes.
+It's a usual routine morning for Jogi's traditional working class Sikh family of three generations.
+The children get ready for school, women fry parathas, and elders and men sit around the table and make jokes.
 They have no idea as to what is about to happen.
 By the time Jogi and his father are on the bus to work, news of Indira Gandhi's assassination by her two Sikh bodyguards that morning, spreads.
 Jogi and his father board a bus.
-A group men to beat him and his father, and ask "what is our fault?" to which they reply is "you are a sardar".
+A group men beat him and his father, who asks "what is our fault?" to which they reply is "you are a sardar".

 Over the following three days, Sikhs are scapegoated and scenes depict pockets of violence towards them.
 They are recognised by their distinct appearances and by their names on the electoral register, propagated by the region's MLA Tejpal Arora.
 Jogi's brother-in-law is beaten as he opens his shop and burned alive.
 Mobs of people run down the streets and burn buildings.
-A man in a turban is shown running and on fire shouting for help, a Sikh family in a car are burned.
+A man in a turban is shown running whilst on fire and shouting for help, and a Sikh family is shown being burned in a car.

 Jogi returns home to find an empty house and his neighbours are cutting their children's hair in the hope that they will not be recognised.
 When Jogi reaches his sister's house, he sees Sukhi (Jogi's elder brother) along with other family members sitting and crying around Heer who is stitching a shirt on the sewing machine for her dead husband.
 Jogi consoles his sister and watching this, Sukhi who is already in deep shock, cannot bear the pain of his sister and he breaks down.